humanwhocodes/humanfs/packages/memory/README.md

 ## Usage

-The easiest way to use hfs in your project is to import the `hfs` object:
+The easiest way to use humanfs in your project is to import the `hfs` object:

 ```js
 import { hfs } from "@humanfs/memory";